puppetlabs/puppetlabs-ntp/REFERENCE.md

 Specifies the stratum the server should operate at when using the undisciplined local clock as the time source.
 This value should be set to no less than 10 if ntpd might be accessible outside your immediate, controlled network.
 Default value: 10.am udlc

+##### `user`

+Data type: `Optional[String]`

+Specifies user to run ntpd daemon.
+Default value: ntp.
+Usually set by default on Centos7 (/etc/systemd/system/multi-user.target.wants/ntpd.service) and ubuntu 18.04 (/usr/lib/ntp/ntp-systemd-wrapper)
+This is currently restricted to Redhat based systems of version 7 and above and Ubuntu 18.04.

 ## Data types